Linuxfabrik/monitoring-plugins/check-plugins/feed/README.md

 * Feed: <https://github.com/Icinga/icinga2/releases.atom>
 * Run once or twice a day
 * Warn for 24 hours (1440 minutes)
-* No summary please, just the title (the new version string)
+* No summary, just the title (the new version string)
 * Usage: `./feed --url https://github.com/Icinga/icinga2/releases.atom --no-summary --warn 1440`

 ## States

+* OK if the feed has no entries or the newest entry is older than `--warning` (default: 4320 minutes / 3 days).
+* OK if `--icinga-callback` is enabled and the corresponding Icinga service has been acknowledged.
-* WARN if current feed item is not acknowledged and not older than a given threshold.
+* WARN if a feed item is newer than `--warning` (default: 4320 minutes / 3 days) and has not been acknowledged.
-* Otherwise always returns OK.
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics